pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 the Scholarly Commons, by definition, has the potential to scale bigger in scope and influence than existing systems are capable.

+And if we are really going to create a commons, it will be for the people that actually care about the knowledge.

 So even though I'm working on another post about putting the cultural pieces of the Scholarly Commons together, if I could, at this point, sum up what the Scholarly Commons is from the perspective of technology, I would say: